francisco-pinchentti/todo_exercise/api/README.md

 # README.md

-A restify + sequelizejs REST API sample/project seed
+A restify + sequelizejs REST API -sample/project seed- for a todo exercise

 ## Installation